シャドーイング練習: ENGLISH SPEECH | PRIYANKA CHOPRA: Be Fearless (English Subtitles) - YouTubeで英語スピーキングを学ぶ

 Because I backed up those risks with my hundred percent.

-So, rule number seven, be bold and take these risks.
+So rule number seven, be bold and take these risks.

-Now, friends, family, the people you work with, the people around us are our greatest influences in your journey to success.
+the people around us are our greatest influencers in your journey to success.

-So, you have to choose very wisely.
+So you have to choose very wisely.

-Rule number eight, surround yourself with the right people, who do not stab you in the back.
+Rule number eight, surround yourself with the right people who do not stab you in the back.

-Now who's into Social Media.
+Now who's into social media?

-Who's on social media.
+Who's on social media?

 Raise your hands.